cssat/county_dashboard/README.md

 # County Dashboard
 ## Project Purpose
 The county dashboard allows the user to toggle between region, county, and state views of data on a number of key metrics.
+It also allows you to update the map to show geographic variation for each metric.

 ## Implementation Overview
-The county dashboard is implemented as a JavaScript application that reads JavaScript data files containing JSON-style data ***(to be replaced by JSON files**.
+The county dashboard is implemented as a JavaScript application that reads JavaScript data files containing JSON-style data **(to be replaced by JSON files)**.
 It is currently standalone and may need adjustments for integration into the new Data Portal.

 ## Assets